hi-malik/Focus-Timer-Micro-Break-Manager-APP/README.md

 - **User Registration**: Create new accounts with email/password
 - **User Sign In**: Secure authentication with bcrypt password hashing
+- **OAuth Integration**: Google and GitHub sign-in options
 - **Session Management**: Persistent user sessions with NextAuth.js
 - **Protected Routes**: Premium features gated behind authentication
 - **Password Security**: Secure password hashing with bcryptjs

 ### Authentication Flow
-1. Users can register with email and password
+1. Users can register with email/password or use OAuth providers
 2. Passwords are securely hashed using bcryptjs
 3. Sign-in validates credentials against the database
 4. Sessions are managed by NextAuth.js